Kanazawa Castle Park Guide — Hours, Access & 6-Area Walking Route

 Most visitors to Japan's famous castles — Himeji, Matsumoto, Osaka — encounter a single dominant keep rising above the grounds.
 Kanazawa Castle has no surviving keep.
 What it offers instead is something rarer: a castle site where three distinct historical layers — Edo-period originals, Meiji military architecture, and modern reconstructions — exist side by side on a single walkable loop.

 Three features set Kanazawa Castle apart architecturally.
-First, the stone masonry diversity: on the same walking route, you will encounter rough Nozurazumi stacking (near Ishikawa-mon), precision-fit Kirikomi-hagi (along the Kahoku-mon approach), and hexagonal Kikko-ishi (at the Ninomaru walls).
-No other castle in Japan displays all three techniques in such close proximity.
-Second, the lead-tiled roofs — a signature of the Maeda clan’s wealth and the reason the castle complex appears white rather than grey from a distance.
+First, the stone masonry diversity: on the same walking route, you will encounter rough natural-stone Nozurazumi (near Ishikawa-mon), roughly-worked stone piling, and precision-fit Kirikomi-hagi cut-stone work (along the Kahoku-mon approach) — including the hexagonal Kikko-ishi decorative stone set into the cut-stone wall near Dobashi-mon.
+No other castle in Japan displays all three masonry categories in such close proximity.
+Second, the lead-tiled roofs — a signature of the Maeda clan's wealth and the reason the castle complex appears white rather than grey from a distance.
 Third, the free entry to the grounds: unlike most reconstructed Japanese castles, the majority of Kanazawa Castle Park is open at no charge.

 Historical Overview of Kanazawa Castle